dparksports/creating-optical-computer/README.md

 With it, you can create an iPhone entirely with a transparent glass.

-C## an you provide few examples, where the infinite compute capability of an optical computer may be helpful?
+## Can you provide few examples, where the infinite compute capability of an optical computer may be helpful?
 One example is AGI, the General AI, the holygrail of AI, which will require vast amount of compute capabilty.*
 With an optical computer, AGI is within the reach for humanity.
 Of course, that solves one side the equation.
 Another is we still need to solve AGI, in general, using a super computer, first.
 AGI can run on one optical computer, because it is a super computer.